REPEAL SD

 The form above IS NOT the actual petition, rather it is the first step of gauging public support for a repeal or reduction of the City's trash and parking fees.
 If enough people express an interest in signing a future petition, an official effort will be launched.

-Proposition 218 allows voters to place a referendum on the ballot with approximately 21K signatures of registered voters from the City of San Diego.
+Proposition 218 allows voters to place a referendum on the ballot with approximately 21K signatures of registered voters from the City of San Diego to repeal or reduce parcel-related fees, including the new fee for trash collection.

-It is undetermined at this time whether the initiative would be for an outright repeal or reduction of the trash and/or parking fees.
+It is undetermined at this time whether either initiative would be for an outright repeal or reduction of the trash and/or parking fees.

 If voters pass any changes, only voters would be allowed to change the fees in the future.